VictorWTan/ProjectTwo/README.md

 <h1><strong>Resources Used</strong></h1>

 https://newsapi.org/ - News Api locates articles and news headlines from news sources and blogs and renders the information in JSON format.

+https://www.figma.com/ -  Figma is used to create graphic designs.
+I used it to create my wireframe and ERD.